nelson-lang/nelson-thirdparty-win32/cmake/doc/cmake/html/_sources/guide/tutorial/index.rst.txt

 :manual:`generator expressions <cmake-generator-expressions(7)>` is to
 conditionally add compiler flags, such as those for language levels or warnings.
 A nice pattern is to associate this information to an ``INTERFACE`` target allowing this information to propagate.
-Lets start by constructing an ``INTERFACE`` target and specifying the required C++ standard level of ``11`` instead of using :variable:`CMAKE_CXX_STANDARD`.
+Let's start by constructing an ``INTERFACE`` target and specifying the required C++ standard level of ``11`` instead of using :variable:`CMAKE_CXX_STANDARD`.